felixop7/felixop7/README.md

 # Daily Quote

-"Life is short, and its up to you to make it sweet." - Sarah Louise Delany
+"The purpose of our lives is to be happy." - Dalai Lama

 <h1 align="center">Hi 👋, I'm Roshan Sahani.</h1>